 Interest rates for the 2023-24 academic year can be viewed here.

 In the unsubsidized portion of the program, interest accrues while the student is in school and may be paid or capitalized.
 In both portions of the program borrowers pay an origination fee of roughly 1%.
 Colgate will always offer as much subsidized loan as possible before offering unsubsidized loan; however, in some cases the student is eligible for an unsubsidized loan only.

 - Submit the FAFSA or Free Application for Federal Student Aid online.

 - Request your loan eligibility on your Financial Aid Portal by completing the "Federal Direct Student Loan Request" form on the Supplemental Forms page.

 Available to all students.

 Campus employment provides another opportunity for students to contribute toward their educational costs.
-While students with a work-study award in their aid package receive priority in hiring, a number of jobs are open to all students.
+While students with a work-study amount in their aid offer receive priority in hiring, a number of jobs are open to all students.
 More than half of the students who work on campus are not aid recipients.

 More information about student employment can be found here.